olcf/olcf-user-docs/services_and_applications/slate/image_building.rst

 OpenShift has an integrated container registry that can be accessed from outside the cluster to push and pull images as well as run containers.

-Logging into the registry externally
+Logging into the Registry Externally
 ------------------------------------

 .. note::